kuiper2000/Applied_Math/_sources/ODE/Sturm_Liouville.md

 An visualization of sinc function centers around the specified wave number (we shift it to 0).
 ```

 One can find that the signal not only centers around the wave number of interest but also spreads out to its neighbor.
 This indicates when we use a Heaviside function for filtering, we can't entirely remove the signal outside the wave numbers of interest.
-This is the famous _Principle of Uncertainty_, where the wiggles on the edge is so-called _Gibbs Phenomenon_.
+This is the famous _Principle of Uncertainty_, where the wiggles on the edge are so-called _Gibbs Phenomenon_.
+This is similar to Principle of Uncertainty in quantum physics where the _momentum_ (in frequency space) is the Fourier transform of the wave function's _location_.
 :::